 For committee head positions, the interview committee shall consist of the past head(s) of the committee, the direct supervisor of the committee head(s) from the Engineering Society, and the direct supervisor of the committee head(s) from the Commerce Society.

-For committee head positions, the interview committee shall consist of the head(s) of the committee and any other Engineering Society or Commerce Society member deemed necessary to complete the committee.
+For committee member positions, the interview committee shall consist of the head(s) of the committee and any other Engineering Society or Commerce Society member deemed necessary to complete the committee.

 Means of Appeal: